-As policies to control spending in the Department of Defense are considered, we urge Congress to implement changes that reduce TRICARE costs without jeopardizing patient health and access to services.
+As policies to control spending in the Department of Defense are considered, we urge NDAA conferees to ensure TRICARE beneficiaries can obtain the prescription medications that best meet their needs at their local pharmacy by adopting the House position on copays in the FY2017 NDAA.
+By doing so you will help decrease overall program costs and preserve beneficiaries' health and wellness.
 Thank you for the opportunity to discuss this important issue further.